wp-plugins/tdo-mini-forms/Readme.txt

 Donate link: http://tinyurl.com/yvgcs9
 Tags: anonymous, posting, users, post, form, admin, submit, submissions, unregistered users, uploads, downloads, categories, tags, custom fields, captcha, custom posting interface, plugin, custom, widget, akismet, ajax
 Requires at least: 2.3
-Tested up to: 2.5
+Tested up to: 2.5.1
-Stable Tag: 0.11.1
+Stable Tag: 0.12

 This plugin allows you to add custom posting forms to your website that allows your readers (including non-registered) to submit posts.

 == Description ==

 This plugin allows you to add highly customisable forms to your website that allows non-registered users and/or subscribers (also configurable) to submit posts.
 The posts are kept in "draft" until an admin can publish them (also configurable).
+It can optionally use Akismet to check if submissions are spam.

-**Verision 0.11 provides intregration with Akismet, Submission Throttling, Import and Export of Form settings, Queuing Approved Post, Top Submitter theme widget and numerous bug fixes!**
+**Version 0.12 introduces the Form Hacker which allows admins the power to modify the form code from within the plugin as opposed to hacking the plugin source code.
+Nearly all messages to the user are configurable now.**

 TDO Mini Forms has been used to turn Wordpress into a [Forum](http://thedeadone.net/software/tdo-forum-wordpress-theme/) and a [Contact Manager](http://www.slipfire.com/wp-crm-58.htm)!